 There are two port numbers nnnn.
 The first followers use to connect to the leader, and the second is for leader election.
+The leader election port is only necessary if electionAlg is 1, 2, or 3 (default).
+If electionAlg is 0, then the second port is not necessary.
 If you want to test multiple servers on a single machine, then different ports can be used for each server.